well-in-that-case/LuaString/README.md

 # LuaString
-An exhaustive extension of string operations for Lua.
+An extension of string operations for Lua.
 Designed for maintainability, compatibility, and portability.
 LuaString is fully compatible with ANSI C, LuaJIT, and Lua 5.1+.

 Read the <a href="https://well-in-that-case.github.io/LuaString/">documentation</a> here.<br>
 Automatically install this module from <a href="https://luarocks.org/modules/well-in-that-case/luastring">Luarocks</a>: